 is shown below, presenting an external IP address

-- The Server Address, Port, Password, UnitID, Session managment and a Lock of the Settings page can all be set via a URL sent to a mobile device via either email or SMS.
+- The Server Address, Port, Password, UnitID, Session management and a Lock of the Settings page can all be set via a URL sent to a mobile device via either email or SMS.
 Download an example 'Configure mobile device Settings via URL'; and modify for your Settings requirements.
 Note, the explicit details of Settings in the example shown below would not normally be sent to users, only the URL.

 - Note: CreativityCorp does not warranty nor support Mobile Data for Android installed to 'rooted' Android devices; a 'rooted' environment compromises security of data and can have unforeseen affects on software behaviour.

 Installation of Projects to Android Device